magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 where

 ㅤ**&#42; TB_INTEGRATIONS_CONVERTERS_LIBRARY_REPO_URL** – URL of your GitHub (or other Git-based) repository<br>
-ㅤ**&#42; TB_INTEGRATIONS_CONVERTERS_LIBRARY_REPO_BRANCH** – The branch name you want ThingsBoard to pull the converters from (e.g., main, develop, or any custom branch name)
+ㅤ**&#42; TB_INTEGRATIONS_CONVERTERS_LIBRARY_REPO_BRANCH** – The branch name you want IoT Hub to pull the converters from (e.g., main, develop, or any custom branch name)

 ![image](https://img.thingsboard.io/user-guide/integrations/overview/terminal-custom-repo-converters-library.png)

-Once configured, ThingsBoard will pull device decoder functions directly from your custom Git repository.
+Once configured, IoT Hub will pull device decoder functions directly from your custom Git repository.
 {% endif %}

 ## Debug mode